stratoit/internship_2019/README.md

 # Robotic Odometry

+The following repository is controlled by **[Strato-IT](https://stratoitkorea.com)** and was created under the the direction of **Mr. Younghyo Kim, CEO, Strato-IT** (yhkim@strato-it.co.kr) during the period of May to July 2019.
+This repository was created by interns in order to explore the practical applications of Visual and Interial Odometry in known and unknown environments using state of the art techniques.

 ## Objective

 To achieve stereo visual odometry using a pir of stereo camera and test different existing alogrithms and hardware in the field of Robotic Odometry